JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-struct-union-types-from-c.md

 ### Creating Struct and Union as CValuesRef<T>

-`CValuesRef<T>` type is used in Kotlin to a typed pointer parameter of a C functions.
-First we need an instance of `MyStruct` and `MyUnion` classes.
-This time we create them directly in the native memory.
+`CValuesRef<T>` type is used in Kotlin to pass a typed pointer parameter of a C function.
+First, we need an instance of
+`MyStruct` and `MyUnion` classes.
+That time we create them directly in the native memory.
 Let's use the
 ```kotlin
 fun <reified T : kotlinx.cinterop.CVariable> alloc(): T
 ```